Actions are the backbone of automations.

 This type of action allows you to unsubscribe subscribers from directly within an automation!

 Any subscriber who reaches this step will be unsubscribed from your email list.

 ☝️ This is helpful when it comes to cold subscriber pruning, since you can now fully automate the removal of cold subscribers from your list!

 Here's what it'll look like in your automations:

 How to edit actions

-To edit an action, simply hover over it and then click 'Edit step' when it appears:
+To edit an action, simply hover over it and then click 'Edit step':